qmachine/qmachine/docs/index.rst

 QMachine
 ========

-This manual is *very* incomplete -- please refer to the wiki_ instead.
+This manual is *very* incomplete.
+For now, please refer to the `published paper <http://www.biomedcentral.com/1471-2105/15/176/abstract>`_  or to the wiki_.

 .. _wiki: https://wiki.qmachine.org/